theophilelouvel/personal-site/posts/l211-removing-unnecessary-complexity-from-substring-search.md

 Even though the input can't be sorted, there are still ways to make substring search more efficient.
 One approach is to take advantage of repetitions that happen inside of the pattern: For instance, let's say we're looking for the pattern "abracadabra" inside of the long string.

 The [KMP approach](https://en.wikipedia.org/wiki/Knuth%E2%80%93Morris%E2%80%93Pratt_algorithm) is to create a table for the pattern where you mark repeating patterns.
-This table is all about finding repeating patterns inside the pattern, or, as it is sometimes described, finding prefixes that are also suffixes.
+This table is all about finding repeating patterns inside the pattern, or, as it is sometimes described, finding *prefixes that are also suffixes*.

 Computing this table looks like this: